How Subscription Services are the New Gen Impulse Buying Triggers

 Role Of Subscription Services As Impulse Buying Triggers

-The subscription service model of business is a particularly interesting one that came to be used as extensively as it is not a long time ago.
+The subscription service model of business is a particularly interesting one.
+It came to be used as extensively as it is not a long time ago.

-This model can quite simply be understood as similar to that of an EMI-based purchase.
+This model can quite simply be understood by understanding an EMI-based purchase.
 It suggests collecting the payment in lieu of a product or service in small portions at regular intervals.
-Amazon Prime and Netflix, for example, charge a fee annually while Kindle Direct requires a monthly payment to avail its services.
+Amazon Prime and Netflix, for example, charge a fee annually.
+While Kindle Direct requires a monthly payment to avail its services.

 The new generation of users who mainly lie in the demographic of 15 to 35 years of age have been observed to be avid users of such subscription services around the world.
 This could be due to one of the multiple reasons listed below.